-1. Explain the significance of important people, events, and processes.
+- 1. Explain the significance of important people, events, and processes. - 2.
+Explain the difference between primary and secondary sources.

-- 2. Explain the difference between primary and secondary sources. - 3.
-Summarize significant historical arguments and debates. - 4.
+- 3. Summarize significant historical arguments and debates. - 4.
 Drawing on evidence from primary sources, investigate the causes and outcomes of a significant historical event or process. - 5.
 Use evidence from primary and secondary sources to construct an interpretation of a significant person, event, or process. - 6.
-Critically reflect on the major people, events, and processes that shaped the Europe in the Middle Ages and Renaissance.
+Critically reflect on the major people, events, and processes that shaped the history of the First World War.